Thank you for signing up to . You will receive a verification email shortly.

-However, those with kids may now feel busier than ever – with homeschooling to contend with, as well as working yourself, and finding ways to entertain the children in between.
-It’s sometimes feels never ending.
+However, those with kids may now feel busier than ever - with homeschooling (opens in new tab) to contend with, as well as working yourself (opens in new tab), and finding ways to entertain the children in between.
+It's sometimes feels never ending.

 But one brilliant and easy way to occupy your little ones (opens in new tab) - when the park, friends houses and soft play are off limits - is the garden.
 Getting outside in the fresh air and sunshine provides both you and your family with endless health benefits, after spending hours cooped up inside.

 Award-winning gardening designer Charlotte Howard (opens in new tab) said, "In these tough times, now, more than ever, it is important to get children connected with nature.
 Studies have proven that children who garden in the fresh air will be happier and fitter, and will concentrate better at their studies, while also gaining an idea of where their food comes from."

 MORE: How to attract bees and butterflies into your garden (opens in new tab)